bernedom/SI/README.md

 | Frequency | T                | -1       | Hz          | 10<sup>-18</sup> to 10<sup>18</sup> | `*_hertz_t`        |

-### Derived units
+### Derived units with special names

-Only implemented ones are listed.
 All units that can be built from other units are also decayable to the respective units by inversing the mathematical operation.
 I.e if `Q = I * T` then `Q / I = T` and `Q / T = I`

 | Unit                 | Dimension Symbol | Unit Symbol | builable from  | implemented literals | unit typedefs   |
 | -------------------- | ---------------- | ----------- | -------------- | -------------------- | --------------- |